Christie Ward: Wycombe Wanderers

 Ward graduated through the Pro Direct Academy whilst playing for Hamworthy United and was with Wessex League club Brockenhurst from the ages of sixteen to eighteen, scoring 19 goals in 47 appearances during the 2021–22 season, including the FA Vase's goal of the tournament against Brimscombe & Thrupp in the second round.
 He signed with Wycombe Wanderers on 12 July 2022.
 He made his first-team debut in an EFL Trophy match on 18 October 2022, after coming on as an 89th-minute substitute for Adam Leathers in a 1–1 draw with Peterborough United at Adams Park.
 On 11 November 2022, Ward joined National League South side Hungerford Town on a one-month loan deal.
 On 7 March 2023, Ward was recalled, leaving Hungerford after making 15 appearances.

 On 2 February 2024, Ward signed for Slough Town on loan.
 On 22 March 2024, he joined Banbury United on loan for the remainder of the season.

 On 7 September 2024, Ward joined National League side Braintree Town on an initial twenty-eight day loan.
 Having cut his loan with the club short, he joined National League South side Weymouth on loan.
 On 7 February 2025, he joined Tonbridge Angels on an initial one-month loan.

 AFC Totton

 On 14 June 2025, Ward agreed to join newly promoted National League South side AFC Totton.

 Personal life

-His older brother Calum Ward is also a professional footballer, playing as a goalkeeper for Scottish Premiership club Motherwell.
+Ward's older brother, Calum, is also a professional footballer and currently plays as a goalkeeper for Championship side Queens Park Rangers.